5 Things to Consider If You Want to Buy NEO

 It is not safe practice however as you need to ‘trust’ the exchange to keep your digital assets safe.
 In some instances, exchanges have been hacked, gone bankrupt, or worse.
 As a result, it is generally a good idea to get your coins off the exchange as soon as possible.

-Mobile wallets are a far better option than leaving your coins and private keys with an exchange.
-The main advantage of mobile wallets is that your NEO will be fairly secure and readily accessible.
+Mobile wallets are a type of digital wallet and are a far better option than leaving your coins and private keys with an exchange.
+The main advantage of mobile NEO wallets is that your coins will be fairly secure and readily accessible.

 The downside is that being a ‘hot wallet’, connected to the Internet and therefore vulnerable to hacks.
 Your mobile wallet is only as good as the security system and encryption employed.
 Make sure you employ added measures like pin codes or fingerprint identification if possible.
 Some popular NEO wallets include Atomic Wallet, Guarda Wallet, and Coinomi.